 Whether performing as a quintet, a sextet, or as a trio the sound is indubitably Some’tet.
 The music is both composed & improvised.
-Overall the sound is mellow, almost west coast cool with moments of intense invention.
+Overall the sound is mellow, almost west coast cool with moments of wild invention.
 Add a dollop of American primitivism, a touch of neo-bossa nova rhythms, the occasional art song or torch song, a chunk of free jazz, a couple of hooks, a hint of old school, all augmented with some truly soulful vocals.
 Four elements are important to the music of Some’tet: adventure, beauty, spirituality & soul.

-Everyone in Some’tet lives on Vashon -- an island known for its idiosyncratic nature.
-There’s a huge and very active music scene there, with an extremely high level of musicianship, & of course some pretty idiosyncratic players.
+Everyone in Some’tet lives on Vashon -- a pretty idiosyncratic island.
+There’s a huge and very active music scene there, with an extremely high level of musicianship & of course some pretty distinctive players.
 Some’tet includes:

-Patrick Christie (upright bass) hails from Wisconsin, where he studied bass with Karl Netoliczka of the Milwaukee Symphony & with Seattles's own Andy Zydrozny -- both are his two greatest musical influences.
-Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though none of them play Celtic music.
+Patrick Christie (upright bass) hails from Wisconsin, he has studied bass with Karl Netoliczka of the Milwaukee Symphony & with Seattles's own Andy Zydrozny -- both are his two greatest musical influences.
+Oddly enough Patrick & Whitmore met sitting in on an island Celtic jam, though neither of them play Celtic music.

 Christine Goering (vocals) met Whitmore at a karaoke session on Vashon.
 She’s a Seattle native, raised in the Wallingford district.
 Christine also leads her own soul/jazz/cabaret ensemble, Delilah Pearl & the Mantarays -- they have a residency at the Sorrento Hotel in Seattle.

 Michael Whitmore (nylon string guitar) was a veteran of the Los Angeles jazz & improvised music scene before moving to Vashon Island about a decade ago.
 He has a few dozen recording credits under his belt as both a leader & as a sideman & has been awarded a NEA Composers Grant.